Ace4896/project-sekai-thumbnail-extractor/README.md

-# Project Sekai Card Tracker
+# Project Sekai Thumbnail Extractor

-A small tool for tracking character cards from Project Sekai.
+A small tool for extracting Project Sekai card thumbnails from the characters list.

 ## Requirements